Steve-Shambles/Flow/README.md

-enlisted the help of A.I (chatGTP) to search for and remove anything even remotely offensive, but I'm sure there's a few in there that will offend someone somewhere, but I hope not, this is a fun game for all ages.
+enlisted the help of A.I (chatGTP) to search for and remove anything even remotely offensive, but I'm sure there's a few in there that will offend someone somewhere, but I hope not, this is meabt to be a fun game for all ages.

 There is also a game log\history that keeps a record of every game